The SJAA Committee

 President: Dr Jackson Ryan

-He currently works as a freelancer, penning news, feature, investigative and long form work in places such as The New York Times, Nature Index, The Guardian, The Saturday Paper and The Monthly.
+He currently works as an investigative reporter and freelancer, penning news, feature, investigative and long form work in places such as The New York Times, Nature Index, The Guardian, The Saturday Paper and The Monthly.
 His interests also lie in supporting video games journalism in Australia.
-You should ask him about it.
+You should ask him about it and talk to him about Silksong.

-Alongside Carl Smith, he is the editor of the 2024 edition of the Best Science Writing Anthology.
+Alongside Carl Smith, he was the editor of the 2024 edition of the Best Science Writing Anthology.
 You should buy that.

-He posts, poorly @drjr and you should never go there.
+He posts, poorly on Bluesky and you should never go there.
 You can reach him via the SJAA email.

 Vice President: Carl Smith